nicolemichelle88/googlebooks_featureflags/README.md

 1. **Create a Segment**:

     - Go to your LaunchDarkly dashboard.
     - Create a new user segment and add the users who should be included.
+In this case,  I target anyone whose username ends in `3`.
     - The end result should look like this:

     ![LD_segments](https://github.com/nicolemichelle88/googlebooks_featureflags/assets/19213563/abca31a0-917c-4c89-a321-668f5409a177)